orgrim/pg_back/README.md

-# pg_goback dumps databases from PostgreSQL
+# pg_back dumps databases from PostgreSQL

 ## Description

-pg_goback is a dump tool for PostgreSQL.
+pg_back is a dump tool for PostgreSQL.
 The goal is to dump all or some databases with globals at once in the format you want, because a simple call to pg_dumpall only dumps databases in the plain SQL format.

-Behind the scene, pg_goback uses pg_dumpall to dump roles and tablespaces definitions, pg_dump to dump all or each selected database to a separate file in the custom format.
+Behind the scene, pg_back uses pg_dumpall to dump roles and tablespaces definitions, pg_dump to dump all or each selected database to a separate file in the custom format.
 It also extract database level ACL and configuration that is not dumped by pg_dump older than 11.
 Finally, it dumps all configuration